arkq/bluez-alsa/doc/bluealsa.8.rst

 support.
 Enabling HFP over oFono will automatically disable **hfp-hf** and **hfp-ag**.

-Bluez permits only one service to register the HSP and HFP profiles, and that service is automatically registered with every HCI device.
+BlueZ permits only one service to register the HSP and HFP profiles, and that service is automatically registered with every HCI device.

-For the A2DP profile, Bluez allows each HCI device to be registered to a different service, so it is possible to have multiple instances of **bluealsa** offering A2DP support, each with a unique service name given with the ``--dbus=`` option, so long as they are registered to different HCI devices
+For the A2DP profile, BlueZ allows each HCI device to be registered to a different service, so it is possible to have multiple instances of **bluealsa** offering A2DP support, each with a unique service name given with the ``--dbus=`` option, so long as they are registered to different HCI devices